-- a.
-Stage 1 of the selection procedure involves tests that measure a range of skills and qualities that are necessary in the job.
-These tests provide a consistent and suitable way of screening candidates at the initial stage of the selection campaign.
-These tests are designed to identify the most suitable people to go forward to the next stage of the competition.
-The tests have been designed so that they are fair to all applicants and are objectively scored.
-Candidates will be required to complete an unsupervised psychometric test online. - b.
-Candidates will be supplied with psychometric test familiarisation material in order to introduce them to the format of the tests. - c.
-Candidates will be required to complete the unsupervised online psychometric test within the timeframe specified by the Defence Forces. - d.
+Depending on application numbers, candidates may be required to complete an online unsupervised psychometric test at Stage 1.

+Candidates will be supplied with psychometric test familiarisation material in order to introduce them to the format of the tests.

+Candidates will be required to complete all psychometric tests within the timeframe specified by the Defence Force.
 Candidates should pay particular attention to ensuring that the contact details specified on their application are correct.

-e.
-Candidates who have attained the requisite score in the unsupervised online psychometric test, at Stage 1 will be required to attend for a subsequent supervised online psychometric test at Stage 2.
+Candidates who have attained the requisite score in the unsupervised online psychometric test at Stage 1 (if applicable), will be required to attend for a subsequent supervised online psychometric test at Stage 2.

-Note: If a candidate fails to meet the minimum standard at Stage 1, they will not be permitted to proceed to the next stage of the competition a.
-Air Corps candidates who have attained the requisite score at Stage 1 of the competition, will be required to attend for Physical Fitness Testing and Aviation Assessments as part of the Competition.
+Note: If a candidate fails to meet the minimum standard at Stage 1, they will not be permitted to proceed to the next stage of the competition